AbhiNow0909/PathFinder/README.md

 Constraints Enforced

--Total time ≤ available time
+- Total time ≤ available time
--Weak topics must be prioritized
+- Weak topics must be prioritized
--No topic before its prerequisites
+- No topic before its prerequisites
--Strong topics should not dominate
+- Strong topics should not dominate
--Each step must include explanation and reference
+- Each step must include explanation and reference

 Responsibilities

--Select appropriate subgraph of topics
+- Select appropriate subgraph of topics
--Allocate time per topic
+- Allocate time per topic
--Generate structured roadmap steps
+- Generate structured roadmap steps
--Provide reasoning for sequencing
+- Provide reasoning for sequencing
--Justify decisions using curriculum references
+- Justify decisions using curriculum references

 This transforms the system into a constraint-aware AI planner.